spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 same as in the old dictionary, but the keys should the cleaned restaurant names, instead of the id's.
-Also, to clean up the data a little more, remove all restaurants that don't have any reviews, as they won't help answer our question.
+Also, to clean up the data a little more, remove all restaurants that don't have any reviews, as they won't help answer our research question.
 Finally, add a new attribute `'inspections'`, containing an empty list, in each object, just like you did for the reviews, where all the inspection results can be merged into.

 Making a whole new dictionary with different keys might seem inefficient and tedious, but